F-I-D-O/Manuals/manuals/Security.md

 ## SSH Agent
 Normally, the SSH client process runs only while the SSH session is active, then, it is terminated.
 That means that we have to reenter the passphrase for the private key every time we want to connect to the server.
-To overcome this limitation, we can use the SSH agent programe.
+To overcome this limitation, we can use the an SSH agent program.

 An SSH agent is a process for storing decrypted SSH keys in memory.
 This means that we have to enter the passphrase only once per each OS login.
 The agent can be configured to automatically run on OS startup.
 The default SSH agent is `ssh-agent`, the rest of the section is dedicated to this agent.